 (NOTE: the caveat that I want to say when getting extra support is to make sure that they are either super aware of the people you’re building for, or they are part of the demographic you’re building for.
 Sometimes when we start asking people’s opinions that don’t understand what we do, or they don’t understand what we’re building, or they’re just so far away from our target market, it can actually make the brainstorm spiral even worse.)

 Whenever you’re in the overthinking spiral, remember you’re not alone.
 There are people here to help pull you out and can talk things through with you, but ultimately you have all the answers that you need inside you.

 When you’re building an online program, the most important thing is to remember that this happens to everyone.
 It is part of the creative process and if you feel like you are really trapped in the overthinking spiral, then take a little bit of a break, step away from it.
 Think about what you can do to give yourself some open space so that you can really give yourself a little bit of time to process what you’re thinking about.

-If you’re totally stuck (especially with your online program), I am here to help you so please reach out, we can book a chat and we can talk things through!
+If you’re totally stuck (especially with your online program), I am here to help you!
+Each month I host a free live call on Zoom called a Course Cafe.
+It’s a chance where we can talk things through!
 I’m here to help.
 I love talking about these things and I can totally relate because the overthinking struggle, it’s real!